Lydia-Bug/syllable-slam/README.md

  ### The vowelData CSV
 [include a screenshot]

  Rather than using a sequence of if-else statements (which would be messy and hard to read), we opted to use a sequence of regex strings to check the amount of syllables in a particular vowel group.
+ The result was an ArrayList of `VowelSet` objects, which could be iteratively checked through to compare a given CVC group to each vowel pattern[^1].

+ Using this, we can count syllables based on the pattern of vowels and their surrounding syllables; if a given CVC group matches any of the regex patterns in the fourth column of the

  If you are interested in reading the csv but lack knowledge of regex strings, we recommend you refer to [this regex cheatsheet](https://www.rexegg.com/regex-quickstart.html) to help you decode what exactly each string is checking.

+ [^1]: An important note here for those who would edit this file: vowel groups must be added in order of decreasing group length (i.e. 4-vowel groups should be placed higher than 3-vowel groups, etc.)

  ### Advantages of this Approach
  - speed (vs ML approach)